The archives today

 Selection and Acquisition

 The Archives provides a full collection care service for archival records in all formats to secure their preservation and accessibility.
-A digital repository is currently in development, to ensure long-term digital preservation of Parliament's digital assets.
+Alongside controlled strongrooms for paper, parchment and other physical materials, the state of the art digital repository ensures long-term digital preservation of Parliament's digital assets.

 The Archives seeks to promote the archives and history of Parliament as a core resource for research, lifelong learning and leisure, and in support of public engagement with Parliament.
 Activities include People and Parliament: Connecting with Communities, exhibitions and displays, loans of documents for exhibitions outside Parliament, social media, assisting television and film crews, and collaborative work with other offices including Parliamentary Outreach, Parliamentary Education, and Parliament's Works of Art collection.